-1 In a similar manner, Fedorenko et al. (2016) report that "to search for language-responsive regions within Broca's area, we asked whether any voxels within left-hemisphere Brodmann areas (BAs) 44 and 45 responded significantly more strongly to sentences than to nonword lists.
+1 In a similar manner, Fedorenko et al. (2016a, b) report that "to search for language-responsive regions within Broca's area, we asked whether any voxels within left-hemisphere Brodmann areas (BAs) 44 and 45 responded significantly more strongly to sentences than to nonword lists.
 To search for regions sensitive to broad cognitive demands, we used the opposite contrast (nonwords > sentences) because the nonword task is substantially and significantly more difficult than the sentence task." (p.
 2059).
-We do know how to incorporate contrasts such as "sentences vs. nonwords", as it does not yield to any known linguistic generalization.
+We do know how to incorporate contrasts such as "sentences versus non-words", as it does not yield to any known linguistic generalization.

-Table 1: the design matrix of Fedorenko et al., 2013
+Table 1 - The design matrix of Fedorenko et al. (2012b).

-rabic in the debign matrix of readicines of any in its Syntactic info Lexical info Sentences Word lists The speech that the politician In because new robbery soon every angry prepared was too long for the meeting direction tracy morning and battle Jabberwocky sentences Nonword lists After the bonter mellvered the perlen Was during cusarists fick prell pront He mested to week on colmition The pome villpa and wornetist she
+Synta ectic info Sentences Word lists info The speech that the politician In because new robbery soon every angry prepared was too long for the meeting direction tracy morning and battle exical Jabberwocky sentences Nonword lists r After the bonter mellvered the perlen Was during cusarists fick prell pront He mested to week on colmition The pome villpa and wornetist she localized in the traditional language regions, namely the left Inferior Frontal Gyrus (IFG) and to some extent, the left Superior Temporal Gyrus and Sulcus (STG/STS).
+These results are important, as they may help us focus future studies.
+We therefore hope that our survey can serve as a reference point for students and researchers of the neurology of syntax.